GeoscienceAustralia/ptha/R/README.md

 the tsunami for each unit-source separately and then [combine then later](combine_tsunami_sources).
 This is relatively efficient, but only theoretically valid for tsunami with a sufficiently small amplitude-to-depth ratio (or equivalently, with sufficiently small velocities).
+The tsunami propagation results are generally stored at offshore points, and scripts to make these are [here](make_hazard_points).
   * If nonlinear solvers are required, then the user must first create the initial conditions for each event (by linearly combining the unit source initial conditions), and then run each through the nonlinear propagation code.